 North American SNJ-2 Texan

-With a range of designations for the aircraft based on its branch of service and configuration, the Texan played a vital role as an advanced trainer, providing would-be fighter pilots a final stepping stone before flying single-seat combat aircraft types.
+With a range of designations for the aircraft based upon its branch of service and configuration, the Texan played a vital role as an advanced trainer, providing would-be fighter pilots with a final stepping stone before taking on the higher-performance, single-seat combat aircraft types.

-Originally submitted as a Basic Combat Aircraft, the AT-6 (Advanced Trainer No. 6) would become the most widely used Advanced Trainer of WWII.
-With over 56 sub-variants produced from 1937 – 1945 and a total of more than 20,000 aircraft, AT-6s continue to be widely flown as Warbirds today.
+Originally submitted as a Basic Combat Aircraft, North American Aviation’s AT-6 (Advanced Trainer No. 6) became the most widely used Advanced Trainer of WWII.
+With over 56 sub-variants produced at factories around the world between 1937 and 1953, well over 15,000 examples were produced.
+Many air arms continued using the type in their training regimes well after WWII, indeed some continued this practice into the 1990s!
+AT-6s continue to be flown widely as Warbirds today.

-The Museum’s aircraft is a rare, original, US Navy SNJ-2 (S = Scout, N = Trainer, J = North American) and has an unusually shaped rudder compared to the majority of other AT-6 type aircraft.
+The Museum’s example is a rare and highly original, former US Navy SNJ-2 (S = Scout, N = Trainer, J = North American).
+The SNJ-2’s unusually shaped rudder is a distinguishing feature for the variant, making it easier to identify when comparing it to other members of the breed.

-Flight Training during WWII: With a pressing need for pilots in every theater of the war, pilot training programs were condensed during the war.
-A training program that initially lasted for 36 weeks eventually took just 27.
-The program was divided into three phases, each nine weeks in length.
-Primary instruction included 65 hours of flight time during which a pilot would solo the first time, flying without an instructor.
-This was then followed by 75 hours of flying as part of the Basic Training Program where pilots learned how to use radios and how to fly in formation, as well as flying on instruments.
-After graduating from Basic Training, a further 75 hours of flying was conducted in the Advanced phase.
-In Advanced, training pilots were divided for single-engine or multi-engine service.
-Those who were destined to fly fighter aircraft would advance to the AT-6, with more horsepower than the BT-series aircraft and retractable landing gear.
-Those who were destined for large bomber or transport aircraft would fly aircraft such as the AT-9, AT-10, or AT-17 where they learned how to manage a second engine.
+Flight Training during WWII: The pressing need for pilots in every theater of WWII forced the U.S. military to dramatically condense their pilot training programs.
+For instance, the Army Air Forces’ originally 36-week training program was soon crammed into just 27 weeks.
+Each course was divided into three, nine-week phases.
+The first phase, Primary Pilot Training, included 65 hours of flight time during which a trainee pilot would solo for the first time, flying without an instructor.
+Those who successfully completed this phase would then enter the Basic Pilot Training program.
+This course included 75 hours of flying time where, amongst other things, students learned how to fly in formation, how to use their radios, and how to fly on instruments alone.
+Those graduating from Basic Pilot Training proceeded to the Advanced Pilot Training course.
+Here they would receive a further 75 hours of flying experience, either in single-engine or multi-engine service tracks.
+Those destined to fly fighters would advance to the AT-6, which featured a more powerful engine than the BT-series aircraft they trained with previously and retractable landing gear too.
+Those destined for multi-engine bomber or transport types, on the other hand, flew aircraft such as the AT-9, AT-10, or AT-17, where they learned how to manage a second engine.

 Did You know?

-In addition to its formal name, the Texan, the AT-6 had another important nickname given to it by those who flew it – the Pilot Maker.
+In addition to its official name, Texan, the AT-6 gained another, more significant nickname from those who flew the type – the Pilot Maker.

 Specifications